Glitch3086/TryHackMe_Notes/LinuxFundamentals.md

 > touch Test.txt

-`touch` is used to create files.

-Example:
-> touch Test.txt

 Relative Paths: Occasionally there will be times when you want to run downloaded or user created programs.
 This is done by providing the full path to the binary, for example say you download a binary that outputs noot, providing the full path to that binary will execute it.
 Every time you intend on running the binary, you don't need to provide a full path, you can use Relative Paths.

 Relative Paths: